eu-federation-gateway-service/efgs-federation-gateway/docs/software-design-federation-gateway-service.md

 - private key of EFGS<sub>TLS</sub> for outgoing TLS connections (for call back), to allow mTLS authentication
 - public key of EFGS<sub>TA</sub> Trust Anchor

 These keys need to be stored seperate from the database.
-They are stored in a Java KeyStore (https://en.wikipedia.org/wiki/Java_KeyStore) and deployed manually to the Tomcat instances.
+They are stored in two different Java KeyStore (https://en.wikipedia.org/wiki/Java_KeyStore) and deployed manually to the Tomcat instances.
+The keystores are protected with a password, the password is set as JVM property.

 ## 3. Batch Signature